Kaarsen leren maken.

 Preparing the mold

-1 First, the stearin in the melting kettle must become a liquid.
-The stearin has a watery appearance when this matter is completely melted.
+1. First, the stearin must be liquefied in the melting pot.
+The stearin will have a watery appearance once fully melted.

-2 A possible coloring agent can be added to the stearin in the melting process.
-The addition of a dye must be done before the paraffin is administered.
+2. A dye can be added to the stearin during the melting process.
+Adding the dye should be done before adding the paraffin.

 Temperatures used in casting.

-There are different temperatures that can be used when pouring candles.
-Everything depends on the desired appearance and result.
+There are various temperatures that can be used when pouring candles.
+It all depends on the desired appearance and result.

 Paraffin melts at 56°C and catches fire at 180°C

-To obtain a smooth structure of the candle (when using plastic moulds), the temperature is between 80°C and 90°C. The difference between the two temperatures depends on the environment where you make candles or the season.
-In the summer a candle will solidify more slowly than in the winter.
-I use 76° to 78° in a stable temperature in my studio.
-A colleague even casts at a lower temperature for the same result, namely 72°C
+To achieve a smooth candle structure (when using plastic molds), the temperature should be between 80°C and 90°C. The difference between these two temperatures depends on the environment where you make candles or the season.
+A candle will set more slowly in summer than in winter.
+I personally use 76°C to 78°C at a stable temperature in my studio.
+A colleague pours even at a lower temperature for the same result, namely 72°C.

-If you have used too low a temperature but still want a shiny candle without having to melt the candle, you can always use a dipping lacquer.
+If you have used too low a temperature but still want a shiny candle without having to melt the candle, you can always use a dipping varnish.

-At temperatures lower than 71°C you will get a marbled appearance of the candle.
-You will then have to clean the mold more often.
+At temperatures below 71°C (160°F), the candle will have a marbled appearance.
+However, you will then need to clean the mold more often.
 This method of using lower temperatures is also called cold casting.
-To obtain a more even appearance, it is better to use marble wax.
+For a more even appearance, it's better to use marble wax.

 If the paraffin mixture has exceeded 100°C, this mixture can only be used for making outdoor candles.